-TRIGGER SAFETY – An external, passive safety which can be found on the face of some trigger designs (most notably found on Glock firearms).
-It is intended to prevent the trigger from being pulled by objects which find their way into the trigger guard area.
+TRIGGER SAFETY – An external, passive safety which can be found on the face of some trigger designs (most notably on Glock firearms).
+Intended to prevent the trigger from being pulled by objects which find their way into the trigger guard area.

 TRIGGER SCALE – A specialized type of hanging scale designed to test trigger pull weight.